skaiser/mediaquery.js/README.md

 ## API

     jsmq.VERSION;                   // Returns version info
-    jsmq.init();                    // Makes things happen
+    jsmq.PREFIX;                    // Prefix to use on CSS classes and appended page elements jsmq.init();                    // Makes things happen
     jsmq.update();                  // Refreshes the current CSS class, useful after a resize jsmq.get();                     // Basically does a JS Media Query (like a CSS media query)